office for institutional diversity

 VDHSCBS - The Veteran-Directed Home and Community-Based Services (VD-HCBS) Program serves Veterans of any age who are determined by the Veterans Administration to be at risk of institutional placement.

 Notice of Nondiscrimination - Boston College is an affirmative action/equal opportunity employer.

 Job Opportunities - Information about applying for job opportunities at Boston College, as well as open listings for internal and external candidates.

-Invitation to Self Identify for Veterans and Individuals with Disabilities - Upon hire, all faculty and staff are invited to self-identify as a Covered Veteran and/or an individual with a disAbility as part of the BC affirmative action plan.
+Invitation to Self Identify for Veteran Status - Upon hire, all faculty and staff are invited to self-identify as a Covered Veteran as part of the BC affirmative action plan.
 Please use this form to provide such identification.